Building Frequently Asked Questions

 What are the zoning setbacks for a pool (above ground pool, shed, etc…); Do I need a fence around the pool?

 The Town of Andover has several districts with different set back requirements.
 In addition the Zoning By-Law has special requirements concerning recreational structures in section 4.2.4.
 You will need a plot plan and speak with a Building Inspector to determine what the setback requirements are.
 The Inspectors are available Monday through Friday from 8 a.m. to 10 a.m.
 You need to check with the Conservation Division regarding wetland setbacks and with the Health Division regarding sanitary code requirements.
 A self-closing and self-latching fence is required for a pool as soon as the pool can hold water.

 Do I need a permit for a fence; what side of the fence has to face the road; how high can a fence be; does a fence have to meet the zoning setbacks?

 If the fence is over six feet in height, a building permit is required.
 There is no requirement regarding which way the fence faces.
 The State Building Code, 780 CMR regulates the height of the fence.
 Fence can be installed close to the property line as long as no part of it extends over a neighbor’s property.

 What is a plot plan?
 Where can I get a plot plan?
 Where is the Registry of Deeds?

 A plot plan is a plan of the survey done of the property and shows the location of the principal structure(s) and accessory structures.
 The survey is prepared by a State licensed land surveyor.
-The Registry of Deeds is on Common Street in the City of Lawrence.
+The Essex North Registry of Deeds is located at 354 Merrimack Street, 3rd Floor, Suite 304, Lawrence, MA 01843.

 If my property is listed in the Ballardvale Historic District or on the Mass Historic Register, how does that affect my Building Permit application?